[Investigation] The ECB: EU's 'bad bank' (for its employees)

 "Staff representatives were not involved early enough to have a meaningful influence on the outcome," he noted.

-Petty, however, said (unlike Bowles) that the situation has improved, in particular since the ECB hired a new human resource director, Anne-Sylvie Catherin, in April 2016.
+Petty, however, said that the situation has improved, in particular since the ECB hired a new human resource director, Anne-Sylvie Catherin, in April 2016.

 The ESPA, whose interim board of management will be elected on 3 November, aims to challenge IPSO – currently the only trade union.